frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 | **LOCAL CONTROL** | When OFF, disconnects physical controls from sound engine (useful for DAW). |
 | **RECEIVE NOTES / CC / PC** | Individual toggles for Note, Control Change, and Program Change messages. |

+> [!TIP]
-> Tip: For integration with a DAW via Overbridge, disable “LOCAL CONTROL” and “PARAM OUT” to avoid MIDI loops.
+> > Tip: For integration with a DAW via Overbridge, disable “LOCAL CONTROL” and “PARAM OUT” to avoid MIDI loops.

 ---